Hattomo/blog/content/about/index.md

 ### 2. Supported Platform
 This blog is supporting latest version of `Chrome`, `Microsoft edge`, `Safari`, `Firefox`.
 Please use those browser.
 ⚠ if you use macOS Safari, you must use Big Sur or later.
+⚠ if you use ios, you must use ios 14 or later.